 By going into the dark places we fear of treading the most, the lighter experiences shine even brighter, and we’re made whole by allowing ourselves to experience every emotion there is to offer.
 There doesn’t have to be ‘good’ and ‘bad’ in every situation, there simply just ‘is’, and if we allow ourselves to step into the parts we fear a little, we give ourselves the opportunity to fully experience life in that very moment.

-Whenever those feelings of lack, want or desire arise, practice using the mantra ‘I am enough’ and see how it affects your life.
+Whenever those feelings of lack, want or desire arise, practise using the mantra ‘I am enough’ and see how it affects your life.

 EkhartYoga members: Explore Patanjali's Yamas and the other limbs in our guided online program...